A wintry Wednesday: cold in B.C., heavy rain in the Maritimes, darkness in Quebec

 British Columbia: In the snow

-Vancouver is giving away bucketloads of free road salt on Wednesday as an unusually cold and snowy winter torments the traditionally temperate West Coast, turning some streets and sidewalks into impromptu skating rinks.
-Jerry Dobrovolny, Vancouver’s general manager for engineering services, says 10 fire halls will have de-icing salt available starting Wednesday for locals who can’t find any at local stores.
+Vancouver gave away bucketloads of free road salt on Wednesday as an unusually cold and snowy winter torments the traditionally temperate West Coast, turning some streets and sidewalks into impromptu skating rinks.

+Jerry Dobrovolny, Vancouver’s general manager for engineering services, said 10 fire halls would have de-icing salt available starting for locals who can’t find any at local stores.
+As the day went on, supplies ran low and city officials had to keep a tight limit on how much salt residents could take.

+Huge response to limited supply of salt at 10 firehalls = very low supply.
+Salt/sand coming in afternoon: pls take 1 bucket max only! pic.twitter.com/hxQhFAt1pG— City of Vancouver (@CityofVancouver) January 4, 2017

 So far this winter, the city – which was hit with its first significant snowfall in more than two years – has gone through about 7,000 tonnes of salt, which is seven times the average amount used in each of the previous two winters.
 Environment Canada forecasted that the low temperatures would not lift until mid-January.
 Here’s Frances Bula’s report for The Globe on how the city is redeploying its staff to deal with the winter conditions.